mapattacker/datascience/unsupervised.rst

 We can also plot the feature magnitudes in the scatterplot like in R into two separate axes, also known as a biplot.
+This shows the relationship of each feature's magnitude clearer in a 2D space.

 .. code:: python